| |

 snow cap in

-winter, green and grey stone in
+winter, green and gray stone in

 summer.
 The mountain of many legends is both a symbol of the beautiful